PM Announces Significant Incentives For Highest Tax Payers - UrduPoint

 About FBR, he said they were taking measures for its complete restructuring and informed that next month, a consultant would be appointed.

-The prime minister opined that about 27 billion rupees were under litigation whereas revenue target was set at Rs9 trillion.
+The prime minister opined that the government's revenue target was set at Rs 9 trillion whereas tax amount of about Rs 2.

 He said underscored the need of appointment of competent tribunal heads to expeditiously dispose of the pending litigation, adding that he had also appealed to the chief justice for speedy disposal of such cases at the upper tiers.